Furtainment/.github/profile/README.md

 We believe that entertainment should be inclusive and welcoming, and anyone who joins our team will be passionate about creating a safe and positive space for everyone to enjoy our content.

+Repositories are spread across different organisations assocated with Furtainment (See the subsidiaries listed below).

 More info: <a href="https://furtainment.com">Furtainment.com</a>

 <h2>Subsidiaries</h2>